 Overtime, the gastric pouch/sleeve matures.
-It will never return to the size of the pre-operative stomach (not band patients).
+It will never return to the size of the pre-operative stomach.
 When your pouch/sleeve is at its smallest size, this is the opportune time to learn and develop the eating and drinking patterns that must stay with you for life.

 Carbonated Beverages, Caffeine, and Sweeteners

-The surgeons at Rocky Mountain Associated Physicians (RMAP) strictly forbid the consumption of carbonated beverages.
+The surgeons at Rocky Mountain Associated Physicians (RMAP) strongly advise against the consumption of carbonated beverages.
 They are often high in sugar and caffeine.
 Carbonation distends even normal size stomachs and postpones the sensation of fullness.
 Even de-caffeinated and sugar-free varieties can have weight loss sabotaging effects as they increase cravings for sweets.

 Caffeine is a known diuretic.
 Post-operatively maintaining proper hydration is essential to good health.
 Caffeine will need to be avoided.
 Artificial and natural sweeteners are known to increase cravings and cause hunger in-between meals.
 Consume these additives in moderation and dilute pre-mixed drinks, or flavored water.

-Water should be your beverage of choice now and after weight loss surgery.
+Water should be your beverage of choice now and after bariatric surgery.
 Water flushes toxins out of your body.
 Prior to surgery and after, you should be drinking at minimum at least 64 ounces of water a day.
-After surgery drinking enough water, and at appropriate times, is essential to long-term weight loss.
+After surgery, drinking enough water and at appropriate times, is essential to long-term weight loss.

-Weight loss surgery is a huge commitment.
+Bariatric surgery is a huge commitment.
 If you go into this with an attitude that you can cheat the surgery and find ways to prepare the foods you have always eaten, then you have already failed and long-term success will be limited.
-Decide now that you will follow the directions of your surgeon with the right attitude and take charge of the life you want.
-Talk to your surgeon about any concerns you have from the beginning.
+Decide now that you will follow the directions of your surgeon/provider with the right attitude and take charge of the life you want.
+Talk to your surgeon/provider about any concerns you have from the beginning.
 Make sure you feel comfortable with the commitment you are making.

 Support Groups and Classes

-Remember that weight loss surgery is only a tool.
-When utilized correctly it is an effective means of losing weight and keeping it off.
-Most patients are surprised to discover that even after surgery they have to be aware of what they are eating, drinking and engage in exercise to maintain long term weight loss.
+Remember that bariatric surgery is only a tool.
+When utilized correctly, it is an effective means of losing weight and keeping it off.
+Most patients are surprised to discover that even after surgery they have to be aware of what they are eating, drinking, and engage in exercise to maintain long-term weight loss.

 The surgeons and staff at RMAP will help you to be a long-term success, but the ultimate decision is yours and yours alone to make.
 The decision to undergo the life changing surgery should never be taken lightly.
 Begin your preparation both mentally and physically now!
 This will minimize your risks and improve your long-term success.